About Me

 Current Research

-2026, March 26-28.
+2026, May 15.
 QUD variability in naturalistic discourse predicts scalar inference variability.
-The 39th Annual Conference on Human Sentence Processing (HSP 2026), MIT. [with Minjae Joh and Ming Xiang]
+Experimental Meaning Group, Northwestern University. [with Minjae Joh and Ming Xiang]

 2026, June 10-12.
 QUD variability in naturalistic discourse predicts scalar inference variability.
 Experiments in Linguistic Meaning (ELM) 4, University of Pennsylvania. [with Minjae Joh and Ming Xiang]